AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getCurrentSBML()
    :module: roadrunner

-   Retuens the *current state* of the model in the form of an SBML string.
+   Returns the *current state* of the model in the form of an SBML string.
 That is the SBML will reflect the current state of the model and not the orginal SBML that was loaded into roadRunner.